Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/snowflake.md

 ## Setup guide

-### Step 1: Set up Hero Pixel-specific entities in Snowflake
+### Step 1: Set up HeroPixelspecific entities in Snowflake

-To set up the Snowflake destination connector, you first need to create Hero Pixel-specific Snowflake entities (a warehouse, database, schema, user, and role) with the `OWNERSHIP` permission to write data into Snowflake, track costs pertaining to Hero Pixel, and control permissions at a granular level.
+To set up the Snowflake destination connector, you first need to create HeroPixelspecific Snowflake entities (a warehouse, database, schema, user, and role) with the `OWNERSHIP` permission to write data into Snowflake, track costs pertaining to HeroPixel and control permissions at a granular level.

 You can use the following script in a new
 [Snowflake worksheet](https://docs.snowflake.com/en/user-guide/ui-worksheet.html) to create the